grengaster/grengaster.github.ibm.io/index.md

 # **How to create and deploy an application using IBM MultiCloud Manager**

-This blog will discuss the step-by-step process of creating an application and deploying it to multiple clouds using IBM MultiCloud Manager.
+This blog will discuss the step-by-step process of creating an application and deploying it to multiple clouds using IBM MultiCloud Manager (version 3.1.2).

+** Prerequisites: ** This tutorial will assume that you have the following Command Line tools installed and pointing to your ICP cluster where MCM Hub is installed:
+    docker
+    kubectl
+    helm
+    cloudctl

+If you need help installing these tools, please refer to the following link -> `https://www.ibm.com/support/knowledgecenter/en/SSBS6K_3.1.2/manage_cluster/cli_guide.html`

 ## **Start with an existing application**